 Deal with negative reviews

 Remember that you can use the Feedback Manager to reply to feedback.
 However, before you do so, we highly recommend you contact the buyer and work together to fix the problems that have arisen.
-If the buyer believes that it is reasonable, the feedback may be removed.
+The feedback may be removed if the buyer believes it is reasonable.
 Learn more about how to remove negative feedback and how to raise your feedback rating.

 Deal Returns, refunds, and A-to-Z Guarantee claims

 Respond to A-to-Z Guarantee claims and service chargebacks as soon as possible.
-Check your A-to-Z Guarantee claim pages on a daily basis and take steps to address any problems that arise.
+Check your A-to-Z Guarantee claim pages daily and take steps to address any problems that arise.
 Follow our selling rules to avoid being held liable for the payment of a claim.

 Your customer analytics show how you’re performing in terms of meeting Amazon’s performance goals.
-Monitor your Account Health Dashboard on a regular basis to identify and address operational issues as soon as possible.
+Monitor your Account Health Dashboard regularly to identify and address operational issues as soon as possible.
 Account suspensions and even account closures can result from high order defect rates (negative feedback, A-to-z Guarantee claims, and chargebacks).
-Check your feedback and A-to-Z Guarantee claim pages on a daily basis, and address any problems as soon as possible.
+Check your feedback and A-to-Z Guarantee claim pages daily, and address any problems as soon as possible.

 Make sure your account and security information is up to date